 The Seducer is the shadow version of the lover.
 This is the archetype that takes passion and intimacy to the extreme.
-They are manipulative, seductive, and often use sex as a weapon.
+They are manipulative and seductive and often use sex as a weapon.

-Those who identify with this shadow archetype may find themselves constantly needing to be in a relationship or pursuing someone.
+Those who identify with this shadow archetype may find themselves constantly needing to be in a relationship or pursuing someone (classic monkey branchers).
 They might also use their sexuality as a way to control others.

 4. The Caregiver

 The caregiver is all about nurturing, support, and care.
 In its shadow form, this archetype takes the form of a martyr.
 It has also been referred to as The Mother.